sabinemm/recipe-site-ms3/README.md

 Heroku was chosen as the deployment platform for this project.
 The steps to deploy the local app to Heroku were as follow:

-In Heroku, created an app.
+In Heroku, create an app.
 The app must have a unique name.

-Linked that app to the GitHub repository by going to the "Deploy" tab in the main app menu.
+Link that app to the GitHub repository by going to the "Deploy" tab in the main app menu.

 In the Settings tab, add the corresponding Config Variables as present in local development: